Skip to Content

 2. Kashubian Switzerland

-The Kashubs are ethnically and linguistically different from the Poles, but without a separatist movement.
-They are living on the Baltic coast and Eastern Pomerania since 7th century AD.
-A colorful culture developed during centuries where pottery and embroidery are the main arts.
+They have been living on the Baltic Coast and Eastern Pomerania since the 7th century AD.
+A colorful culture developed during centuries when pottery and embroidery were the main arts.

 Book here your tour to Kashubian Switzerland